Linuxbrew/brew/docs/Manpage.md

     *Default:* `~/Library/Caches/Homebrew`.

   * `HOMEBREW_CC`:
-    If set, directs which compiler Homebrew will use to compile packages if it builds them from source.
-If an installation command passes in a `--cc` flag, it will override the value set by `HOMEBREW_CC`.
-The only valid compilers are ones provided by Homebrew, or Apple's bundled clang.
-To use gcc for compilation, pass in the executable name, i.e. `gcc-4.9`, `gcc-8`.
-    If you want to use Apple's provided clang, simply use `clang`.
-For Homebrew's clang from the LLVM package, use `llvm_clang`.
+    If set, instructs Homebrew to used the specified compiler to build a package from source.
+In order to specify the Apple-provided clang, set `clang`.
+For the clang provided from the LLVM package, use `llvm_clang`.
+For versions of gcc, use the names of the executables from the packages that Homebrew provides, e.g. for gcc 4.9, `gcc-4.9`, or for gcc 8, `gcc-8`.
+Note that this variable can only be set to compilers that are provided by Homebrew.

   * `HOMEBREW_CURLRC`:
     If set, Homebrew will not pass `-q` when invoking `curl`(1) (which disables